What is RunBet?

 Can I walk?

-RunBet is a running game and players normally need to meet a minimum running pace of 20 minutes per mile (12.5 minutes per kilometer) in order for their runs to qualify.
-Note that this is an average pace so you can mix running and walking and still qualify.
+RunBet is a running game and players need to meet a minimum running pace in order for their runs to qualify.
+The minimum pace will vary from game to game.
 Certain RunBet games are designed for beginners and/or slower runners and explicitly relax this minimum pace requirement.
-We chose 20 minutes per mile based on guidelines from the US CDC.
+Note that the minimum pace reflects an average pace so you can mix running and walking and still qualify in many of our games.

 Do I get extra credit for running beyond the minimum required distance?